Earth-Friendly Products: 5 Alternatives to Disposable Household Items

 Batteries are full of some pretty toxic materials, and I hope you already know it’s a bad idea to just throw them in the trash.
 In the long run, it’s actually more cost effective to use alternatives to your run-of-the-mill batteries.

-The second and sometimes smarter option is to use solar powered devices whenever you can.
-This won’t work for everything, but it’s an excellent option for low powered devices.
-For example, I use this Logitech Solar Wireless Keyboard in my office and it has worked flawlessly for a few years now, needing very little light to operate properly.
-Sometimes you might spend a few dollars more for solar device, but not having to change batteries makes it worthwhile in the end.
+The second and sometimes smarter option is to use solar-powered devices whenever you can.
+This won’t work for everything, but it’s an excellent option for low-powered devices.
+For example, I use a Logitech solar wireless keyboard in my office, and it has worked flawlessly for a few years now, needing very little light to operate properly.
+Sometimes you might spend a few dollars more for solar-powered devices, but not having to change batteries makes it worthwhile in the end.

-Don't worry, We're not asking you to give up your toilet paper (though a bidet will cut down on your usage and is a lot more hygienic!).
-We're just asking you to think about the amount of paper products you use around the house.
+Here we’ll ask you to think about the number of paper products you use around the house.
 Of course, paper comes from trees, and trees are a renewable resource, but even the lumber industry has some pretty negative environmental costs.
 It’s always a good idea to reduce consumption if possible.

-For many families, napkins are the biggest culprit for at-home paper waste, and these can easily be replaced by inexpensive cotton ones without causing too much upset to your daily routine.
+For many families, napkins are the biggest culprit for at-home paper waste, and these can easily be replaced by inexpensive and eco-friendly cloth napkins without causing too much upset to your daily routine.
 The key here is to be smart about how you use them.
-Having to use and wash napkins can be inconvenient, so the trick is to buy enough so that you don’t feel like you are always running out, and then sneak them into your regular laundry cycle so you aren’t having to do extra loads.
+Having to use and wash napkins can be inconvenient, so the trick is to buy enough so that you don’t feel like you are always running out, and then you can sneak them into your regular laundry cycle so you aren’t having to do extra loads.